YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Trigger/Run Time Error: While the trigger logic can use balanced sub-transactions, it cannot cause a net change in $TLEVEL.

 Action: Review the transaction management (TSTART, TCOMMIT and TROLLBACK) within trigger logic to ensure that it commits or rolls back any transactions it starts and does not attempt to commit any transaction started prior to, or by, the trigger update.
 You can use TROLLBACK within trigger logic to block the current transaction, possibly to write error context information.
-Nonetheless if you use such a TROLLBACK, GT.M subsequently signals this error when you leave the trigger context in order to notify the process that the original triggering update has been discarded.
+Nonetheless if you use such a TROLLBACK, YottaDB subsequently signals this error when you leave the trigger context in order to notify the process that the original triggering update has been discarded.

 ------------------
 TRIGUPBADLABEL